temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 After the Background Check fully completes, the option to cancel goes away.
 All that remains is the option to see the final status.

-For this application, we simulate this experience through the use of a shared mailbox.
+For this application, you simulate this experience through the use of a shared mailbox.
 A dedicated UI is available to the HR person as well as a [Company CLI](cli-reference.md#bgc-company).

 The HR person also has a separate option that is always available to them to list the metadata of Background Checks that are in the system and filter them by Candidate, status, or Background Check Id.